ravisasu/simple-cms-prototype/simple-cms-prototype/README.md

 - Scripts assume `Content/articles` (or `content/articles`) as the article source.
 They include fallbacks for common folder name variants on Windows.
 - The pre-commit hook runs `check_status_consistency.py` and will abort commits when mismatches are detected.
-- If you prefer metadata inside each markdown file (YAML frontmatter) as the single source-of-truth, I can implement a sync that derives `content_status.json` from frontmatter instead.
+- Frontmatter-first: This repository now treats YAML frontmatter in each markdown file as the canonical source-of-truth for metadata.
+Use `CONTRIBUTING.md` and the files in `Templates/` for onboarding and examples.

-If you want, I can also commit this README update for you.
+If you want, I can commit these changes (README, templates, CONTRIBUTING, migration scripts) and push them to `origin/main` for you.